thiagoesteves/jellyfish/README.md

 ## Generating Appup files

-When building releases for hot code upgrades in umbrella applications, there's a known issue where the first release call after a version change doesn't properly update all the applications within the umbrella.
-This can result in missing files.
-For proper appup file generation, follow these steps:
+When building releases for hot code upgrades in umbrella applications, modifying the version file does not trigger the compiler to detect changes in mix.exs across all apps.
+In this scenario, all apps need to be recompiled to make the new version available to the compiler's tasks, which would normally require forcing compilation.

+However, `mix compile --force` has a known issue in umbrella applications as reported in [#14903](https://github.com/elixir-lang/elixir/issues/14903).
+To work around this problem, it is recommended to touch the `config/config.exs` file, which forces recompilation of all apps without modifying its content, as shown in the example below:

 1. Build the initial release:
 ```bash